-- The employer operates a defined contribution pension scheme.
-Until 5th April, 1997, the Scheme provided defined benefits and these liabilities remain in respect of service prior to 6th April, 1997.
+- Until 5th April, 1997, the Scheme provided defined benefits and these liabilities remain in respect of service prior to 6th April, 1997.
 From 6th April, 1997 the Scheme provides future service benefits on a defined contribution basis. - The last formal valuation of the Scheme was performed at 5th April, 2011 by a professionally qualified actuary. - Members have paid contributions at a rate in line with the Scheme's documentation over the accounting period. - The employer has paid members contributions to the defined contributions section of the Scheme, life assurance premiums and other Scheme expenses.
 In addition, from April 2012, the employer has paid £229,000 per annum to the defined benefit section of the scheme.

-The Company's policy for recognising actuarial gains and losses is to recognise them immediately through the statement of comprehensive income.
+The Company's policy for recognising remeasurement gains and losses is to recognise them immediately through the statement of comprehensive income.